SolaceTraining/solace-workshop-scs/codelab.md

 Positive
 : Shows multi-protocol (Solace made that easy)

-## Section 5 - Chain Multiple Processors Together
+## Chain Multiple Processors Together
 Duration: 0:10:00

 * Hey Tweet Master – we’re still receiving a bunch of complaints and negative tweets…I’m looking like an idiot here.
 Fix it now!
 And while you’re at it create some upbeat positive tweets!
 I don’t want people seeing our cars break down or catch on fire and explode!